 What is a pre-paid funeral?

-When you pre-pay your funeral, the monies are held in trust with Australian Friendly Society in a Bendigo Funeral Bond and are guaranteed.
-At the time of death, the Bet-Olam Jewish Funerals account is sent to Australian Friendly Society who will pay this account.
+When you pre-pay your funeral, the monies are held in trust using a KeyInvest Funeral Bond and are guaranteed.
+At the time of death, the Bet-Olam Jewish Funerals account is sent to the administrator who will pay this account.

 At the time of death, one telephone call enables Bet-Olam Jewish Funerals to begin organising the entire funeral.
 As all financial arrangements have already been pre-paid, your family is relieved of any additional emotional or organisational strains.